rust-lang/docs.rs/crates/lib/docs_rs_build/README.md

 ## Toolchain lifecycle

-Before accepting builds, and periodically in a long-running builder, prepare the configured toolchain and collect any regenerated shared rustdoc files:
+Before accepting builds, and periodically in a long-running builder, update the configured toolchain.
+The caller decides whether a compiler change requires regenerating and publishing shared rustdoc files:

 ```rust,no_run
 # use anyhow::Result;